abhardwaj-dev/journey-optimizer.en/help/using/event/about-creating.md

     >[!NOTE]
     >
-    >Do not use spaces or special characters.
+    >Do not use spaces or special characters in the name of your event.
 Do not use more than 30 characters.
+Use camel case in the name as best practice.

 1. In the **[!UICONTROL Type]** field, choose **Unitary**.